-We've all been there: Annoyed, itchy, and frantically wondering "Why won't my yeast infection go away?" but unsure of what to do about it.
-You've tried the creams, you've Googled the heck out of yeast infection home remedies.
-Maybe you've even visited a doctor and asked for a prescription medication.
-But you've still got symptoms, and they're relentlessly refusing to go away.
+You've already tried the creams and Googled the heck out of yeast infection home remedies.
+Maybe you've even visited a doctor and asked for prescription yeast infection treatments.
+But you've still got symptoms, and they're stubbornly refusing to leave.
 In fact, they may be getting worse.
-So, why can't you kick that awful yeast infection once and for all?
+So, why can't you kick that awful condition once and for all?

-"Two weeks ago my vagina became itchy, red and inflamed, plus I noticed a thick white discharge," a reader wrote to our print magazine.
+"Two weeks ago, my vagina became itchy, red, and inflamed, plus I noticed a thick white discharge," a reader wrote to our print magazine.
 "I figured it was a yeast infection and used an OTC treatment, but that made it worse.
 What gives?"
-The answer just might surprise you: It may not be a yeast infection at all.
+The answer might surprise you: It may not have been a yeast infection after all.

-You could have lactobacillus overgrowth syndrome, a condition that’s often mistaken for a yeast infection.
-It occurs when levels of "good" lactobacilli bacteria in the vagina get too high, possibly due to increases in estrogen.
-Since lactobacilli produce lactic acid, the overgrowth makes the vagina too acidic, leading to itching, burning and discharge.
-This also explains why the yeast treatment worsened your symptoms: Many contain acidic ingredients.
+Instead, you might actually have lactobacillus overgrowth syndrome — a condition often mistaken for a yeast infection.
+It happens when levels of "good" lactobacilli bacteria in the vagina get too high — possibly due to increases in estrogen.
+Since lactobacilli produce lactic acid, this overgrowth makes the vagina too acidic, leading to itching, burning, and discharge — awfully similar to yeast infection symptoms.
+If you have lactobacillus overgrowth syndrome, it makes sense why yeast infection treatments may have worsened your symptoms: Many contain acidic ingredients.

-How do you know if you have lactobacillus overgrowth syndrome or a yeast infection — and more importantly, when can you expect to feel better?
+As you can probably guess, it's extremely difficult for you to confirm lactobacillus overgrowth syndrome at home; that's why you need a medical expert to help you out.
 Your gynecologist can confirm the diagnosis with a culture.
-Fortunately, treatment is simple: Adding 2 to 4 Tbs. of baking soda, which is alkaline, to your bath and soaking for 15 minutes twice a day can raise the vagina’s pH and nix the overgrowth.
+But even if it turns out that you have the condition, you'll be happy to know that the treatment is simple: Add two to four Tbsp. of baking soda — alkaline — to your bath and soak for 15 minutes twice a day.
+This can help raise the vagina’s pH and nix the overgrowth.
 If your symptoms return about a week before your period, when estrogen levels naturally rise, experts suggest repeating the treatment.